BEIS-Digital-Services/INZFS/README.md

  <h1> INZFS Service  </h1>

-This is the code for the Industrial Net Zero Funding Service, INZFS is Innovate UK’s ‘Open grant funding’ programme.
+This is the code for the Industrial Net Zero Funding Service.

 INZFS, part of UK Research and Innovation, is investing up to £25 million in the best game-changing and commercially viable innovative or disruptive ideas.
 All proposals must be business focused.